-When you apply for a vacancy on the Internal Careers Portal, make sure you answer “yes” to the question asking whether you have a disability.
+When you apply for a vacancy on the Internal Careers Portal, make sure you answer “yes” to the question asking whether your job is at risk because of disability redeployment.
 If it’s relevant, also answer “yes” to the question about needing any reasonable adjustments.
 This is so we can make sure you get an interview if you meet the minimum criteria and arrange any reasonable adjustments you might need.

 New role and trial period

 If you get offered a job, it’ll usually be on the salary and benefits for that role.
 We’ll send you a letter to confirm all the details.
 We may suggest a trial period of at least four weeks, to make sure it’s working for everyone.

 Your new manager will talk to you about any reasonable adjustments that you might need and complete a Work Adjustments Form (available in either Word or PDF format at the link below) with you.
 They will put those adjustments in place and see how they go during the trial.
 At the end of the trial, they’ll hold a review meeting with you to talk about how things have gone.
 If the trial’s gone well, we’ll write to confirm you into the role permanently.